-Laws exist for protecting workers from these hazards.
+Laws exist to protect workers from these hazards.
 Regulations such as OSHA and TJC deal with physical safety.
 Similarly, federal and state anti-harassment laws protect employees from workplace harassment.

-For complying with health and safety regulations, you need to have systems in place for protecting your workers.
+To comply with health and safety regulations, you need to have systems in place to protect your workers.
 And you need to train them in safe work practices and applicable laws and regulations.

 Employers should consider such compliance training as a priority task.
 Conducting the training would reduce the risk of injury and the threat to the health of your workers.
 It would also boost their productivity and their confidence in your organization.